apache/kafka/connect/mirror/README.md

 target cluster.
 In most cases, your entire organization should use a single MM2 configuration file.

+### Exactly-once
+Exactly-once delivery is not currently supported for dedicated MM2 clusters.
+In order to run MM2 with exactly-once, deploy it onto a
+Connect cluster that is configured with exactly-once support enabled.

 ## Remote topics

 MM2 employs a naming convention to ensure that records from different